Sustainability-Related Disclosures

 PAI considerations for the Group

-We extract the highest contributors per PAI indicator and identify any outliers on a specific PAI or across several PAIs.
-SRIG reviews PAIs on managed assets and reports are escalated to the relevant investment groups for direct investments and collectives for further analysis.
-These groups then decide on relevant actions to be taken, including referring to the Stewardship and Responsible Investment team (SRI) for further escalation and engagement with investee companies and fund managers.
+We extract the highest contributors per PAI indicator and identify any outliers on a specific PAI or across several PAIs for the Group’s discretionary managed assets under management.
+SRIG reviews PAIs on managed assets and semi-annual reports are escalated to the relevant investment groups for direct investments and collectives for further analysis.
+These groups then decide on relevant actions to be taken, including referring to the Responsible Investment team for further consideration, escalation and engagement with investee companies or fund managers.
+Relevant actions could include deep dives into stocks, engagement activities, dropping coverage, querying the accuracy of data with sector specialist, or escalating to our data providers.

 PAI data is monitored on a semi-annual basis for the Group’s discretionary managed assets for internal purposes only.